ui5-community/wdi5/wdio-ui5-service/README.md

 ## Installation

 To keep the module lightweight, `wdio-ui5-service` has almost zero dependencies.
-Right now, until the switch to async, `@wdio/sync` is needed.
 This means you have to setup `WebdriverIO` as a prerequisite as described in https://webdriver.io/docs/gettingstarted.html.

 ```bash